blankaex/blog/_drafts/pong-gear-guide.md

     {{ site.url }}/assets/res/pong-gear-guide/36701_09a.jpg
 {% endcapture %}
 {% include gallery images=images cols=3 %}

+I've bundled these together as shakehand handles aren't really that distinct and it mostly comes down to preference and comfort.
+This section is less about "you should choose this one" and rather "this is what this means when you see it on the box".

 Straight handles are exactly as described.
 They make it a bit easier to twiddle (flip) if you use different rubbers and want to be sneaky, though this can be done with any handle.
 They're also often a bit thinner which might be nice if you have small hands.